chus-chus/sketchModelling/README.md

 This repository contains source code supporting a series of experiments on how streaming (in particular sketches) techniques can aid in the modelling of time series.

-For now, these are the sketches and functionalities included:
+These are the sketches and functionalities included:

 - **Exponential Histogram**, with the following uses:
     - Binary Counter [[1]](#1)